kontent-ai/boilerplate-net/README.md

 **Note**: During local development, you can use the [ngrok](https://ngrok.com/) service to route to your workstation.
 Simply start your application locally and run command `.\ngrok.exe http [port] -host-header="localhost:[port]"` (e.g. `.\ngrok.exe http 59652 -host-header="localhost:59652"`) and set the webhook URL to the displayed HTTPS address.

 **Note**: Speed of the Delivery/Preview API service is already tuned up because the service uses a geo-distributed CDN network for most of the types of requests.
-Therefore, the main advantage of caching in Kentico Kontent applications is not speed but lowering the amount of requests needed (See [pricing](https://kontent.ai/pricing) for details).
+Therefore, the main advantage of caching in Kontent applications is not speed but lowering the amount of requests needed (See [pricing](https://kontent.ai/pricing) for details).

 ### How to render responsive images
 The boilerplate contains a sample implementation of the `img-asset` tag helper from the [Kentico.Kontent.AspNetCore](https://www.nuget.org/packages/Kentico.Kontent.AspNetCore) NuGet package.
 Using the `img-asset` tag helper, you can easily create an `img` tag with `srcset` and `sizes` attributes.